Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

     * scroll-behavior: smooth; is not applicable for E, Safari, Opera.
 For more information visit [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior).

 ## Deployment
+The website was deployed on github.
-Live version can be found [here](https://tomas-kaiser.github.io/Code-Institute-Milestone-1-User-Centric-Frontend/)
+Live version of the website can be found [here](https://tomas-kaiser.github.io/Code-Institute-Milestone-1-User-Centric-Frontend/)

 ## Credits